OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 U-Boot with a version that doesn't contain the update script (yes, I've done that)?
 Well, your devices are bricked.

-Recently my college Marten van Houten and I managed to reflash the NAND using tools provided by the vendor of the CPU.
+Recently my collegue Marten van Houten and I managed to reflash the NAND using tools provided by the vendor of the CPU.

 In order to fully understand how we did that I'll explain the boot